Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 Includes breakfast, lunch and dinner.
 A strong option for families with kids who prefer keeping things simple.

-For many travellers staying on private island resorts, this ends up being the easiest and often the best value choice – especially if you enjoy cocktails or wine.
+Includes meals, selected drinks and sometimes a few activities.
+For many travellers staying on private island resorts, this ends up being the easiest and often the best value choice — especially if you enjoy cocktails or wine.

 The Maldives is naturally photogenic, but timing your shots can still make a big difference.